 The National Council For Osteopathic Research

 The National Council for Osteopathic Research (NCOR) was established in 2003 to provide leadership and unity in osteopathic research development.
-NCOR aims to improve the osteopathic evidence base by fostering research, increasing research capacity and capability within the osteopathic profession, and raising the profile of osteopathic and osteopathic relevant research findings.
+NCOR is a research and development body that aims to foster and improve evidence based research, increase research capacity and tools within the osteopathic profession and to raise awareness of osteopathic research findings.

 PROMS – Patient Reported Outcome Measures